 Cubic Zirconia is different from Zircon, though.
 Zircon is a naturally occurring gem commonly seen in sands.
 While its appearance is similar to Cubic Zirconia, Zircon is actually softer (7 on Mohs scale), more brittle, and more expensive.

 Cubic Zirconia is rated at 8.5.
-Therefore, this is not as scratch-proof as its counterparts (Diamonds and Moissanites) and will easily chip-off when hit with pressure.
-This will make Cubic Zirconia loose its brilliance over time.
+Therefore, this is not as scratch-proof as its counterparts (Diamonds and Moissanites) and will easily chip off when hit with pressure.
+This will make Cubic Zirconia lose its brilliance over time.

 Color and Clarity